 It is important that you pay attention to things like the Au Pair’s experience with kids.
-An Au Pair who has taken care of his/her little siblings or cousins can be a good candidate, given that the Au Pair has already worked with kids.
-While checking the profiles, you can make notes of all the things which you would like to clarify during the video-interview with your prospective Au Pair.
+An Au Pair who has taken care of their little siblings or cousins can be a good candidate, given that the Au Pair has already worked with kids.
+While checking the profiles, you can make notes of all the things you would like to clarify during the video-interview with your prospective Au Pair.

 Another thing to consider is whether the Au Pair has hobbies or likes sports.
 Knowing about the Au Pair’s hobbies will give you a better picture of the things your kids would like of the Au Pair.
 For example, an Au Pair who likes playing soccer might be a good candidate if your kids like playing soccer, too, and so on.
 And even if your kids are not big fans of the outdoors, maybe a sporty Au Pair will get them interested in some kind of physical activity!